FIRST BITE GUIDE SERVICE is

 Hi, I'm Robert Eidson and I operate FIRST BITE GUIDE SERVICE on Lake Allatoona.

-This is my 13 year as a full-time guide on Lake Allatoona and Carters Lake.
+I have been a full-time guide for 19+ years on Lake Allatoona and Carters Lake.
 I have been fishing Lake Allatoona since I was a small kid.
 I know the lake and the fish that inhabit it better than anyone.
 We have grown so much over the years that we now run as many as four guides on any given weekend during the summer.
 Our return client base is the success of our guide service.
-Over the last 13 plus years I have watch many of my clients’ kids grow up and go from catching their first ever fish with First Bite Guide Service to fishing on their College fishing team.
+Over the last 19 plus years I have watch many of my clients’ kids grow up and go from catching their first ever fish with First Bite Guide Service to fishing on their College fishing team.
 We pride ourselves on being a family friendly guide service.
 I am a grandfather and I have a rule that applies to myself and others that work for me; Every trip is to be run like my own grandkids are on the boat and I think if you fish with us once you will also become a repeat client of First Bite Guide Service.

 Beginner and experienced anglers alike can enjoy world-class fishing on Lake Lanier, Lake Allatoona, and Carters Lake.
 Stripers and hybrids can be caught year-round in Lake Lanier, Lake Allatoona, and Carters Lake on both live bait and artificial lures.